Donald Ross (golf course architect): Design elements

 What allows a Donald Ross golf course to stand out is the design principles and elements he used.
 He displayed great attention to detail.
 Often he created challenging courses with very little earth moving; according to Jack Nicklaus, "His stamp as an architect was naturalness."
 Some of his designs include the "turtleback" greens, a Ross double plateau, and The Punchbowl.
 The route the golfer had to take was an important decision Ross had to make and he favored very clear routes that would not require much walking.
 When he would design a par-4 hole, he favored an uphill short hole.
 Ross often created holes which invited run-up shots but had severe trouble at the back of the green, typically in the form of fall-away slopes.
 All of these exemplify his naturalness design philosophy which did not require intense earth moving, he simply let the lay of the land dictate what each and every hole should be.
 Ross would go into designing a new course with the thought to "make each hole present a different problem.
 So arrange it that every stroke must be made with a full concentration and attention necessary to good golf.
 Build each hole in such a manner that it waste none of the ground at my disposal and takes advantage of every possibility I can see."
 His most widely known trademark is the crowned or "turtleback" green, most famously seen on Pinehurst No. 2, though golf architecture writer Ron Whitten argued in Golf Digest in 2005 that the effect had become exaggerated compared to Ross's intention because greenkeeping practices at Pinehurst had raised the center of the greens.

-Golfing career

-Ross had a successful playing career, winning three North and South Opens (1903, 1905, 1906) and two Massachusetts Opens (1905, 1911), and finishing fifth in the 1903 U.S. Open and eighth in the 1910 Open Championship.
-As his fame grew, he began to teach and play less and to focus on golf course design.